-Electricity and women’s safety have been the areas of focus of all the parties during the elections.
+Electricity and women’s safety have been the main focus of all the parties during the elections.

 Delhi Assembly Elections 2013

-The 2013 Assembly elections saw a historical victory of the newborn Aam Aadmi Party (AAP).
-The Congress which was in power in the capital for the last 15 years faced a major defeat winning only 8 out of the 70 Assembly constituencies in Delhi.
-BJP won 31 seats, falling short by 4 seats to reach the half-way mark.
+The 2013 Assembly elections witnessed the remarkable success of Aam Aadmi Party (AAP), a new political party.
+The Congress which was in power in the capital for the last 15 years faced a major defeat winning only 8 out of the 70 Assembly constituencies.
+BJP won the most with 31 seats, falling short by just 4 seats to reach the half-way mark.
 The nascent AAP debuted in the Delhi elections winning as many as 28 seats.
 Other political parties bagged 2 seats.
 AAP President Arvind Kejriwal defeated Sheila Dikshit in the New Delhi constituency with a huge margin of over 25,000 votes.
 AAP’s success took most political rivals by surprise, who with support from the Congress, went on to form the government.
 But Arvind Kejriwal's resignation from the Chief Minister’s post led to President's rule in the state.
 The Delhi Assembly has been kept in suspended animation.

 Political Parties of Delhi